antzkr/Custom-LiveCD/README.txt

 This LiveCD/USB bootable OS runs completely from RAM.
 So files created during a session will not be saved and irreversibly deleted unless moved to a seperate disk.
 The purpose of this script is for you to build your own custom LiveCD/USB bootable OS so you don't have to trust anybody else.
 You built it so you know what's in it.
 To reduce proprietary code risk (hidden nasties), I tried to keep non-opensource software to a bare minimun.
 Unfortunately, building a completely opensource LiveCD/USB OS means you probably won't get access to hardware such as wifi, bluetooth, sound, webcam, graphics cards etc so I believe this is the best compromise between useability and security.
 Debian 12 was chosen for it's rock-solid stability, genuine commitment to opensource philosophy, and no corporate backing (potential backdoors).
 Ubuntu and it's derivatives (yes, that includes Mint) cannot be trusted.

 The MATE desktop environment was chosen as the best balance between lightweight resource use and convenient/attractive graphical user interface.
 Sensible defaults are in place but can be easily changed if you want to harden the security.
-Root password is disabled.
 User account has root privilages (sudo).
 See here for more details: https://www.debian.org/doc/manuals/securing-debian-manual/index.en.html

 There are no hard and fast rules regarding hardware requirements but I would suggest using at least a modern computer in the last 10 or 15 years:
 CPU - 1.5 GHz